dmotz/trystero/README.md

 1. Create a [Firebase](https://firebase.google.com/) project
 1. Create a new Realtime Database
-1. Copy the Firebase project ID and use it as the `appId` in your Trystero config
+1. Copy the database ID and use it as the `appId` in your Trystero config
 1. [*Optional*] Configure the database with [security rules](#security-rules) to limit activity: